scummvm/scummvm/doc/docportal/advanced_topics/command_line.rst

 Command line interface
 =======================

-Launching ScummVM from the command line allows you to pass a number of options, some of which override the applicable global or game-specific settings.
-It also allows you to launch straight into a game without going to the Launcher first.
+Launching ScummVM from the command line lets you pass a number of options, some of which override the applicable global or game-specific settings.
+It also lets you launch straight into a game without going to the Launcher first.

 Some options, such as ``--help`` or ``--list-audio-devices``, allow you to view information about ScummVM directly on the command line without starting the Launcher or starting a game.